B-UMMI/chewBBACA_tutorial/README.md

 1. Install chewBBACA.
 Check [Installing chewBBACA](https://github.com/B-UMMI/chewBBACA/wiki/0.-Setting-up-chewBBACA) for instructions on how to install chewBBACA. chewBBACA includes Prodigal training files for several species, including for _Streptococcus agalactiae_.
 You can check the list of available training files [here](https://github.com/B-UMMI/chewBBACA/raw/master/CHEWBBACA/prodigal_training_files/).
 We have included the training file for _Streptococcus agalactiae_ in this repository.
 2. Clone this repository to the local folder of your choice.
 To clone, run the following command:
     `git clone https://github.com/B-UMMI/chewBBACA_tutorial`
-3. Go to `.../chewBBACA_tutorial/` and run `unzip genomes/complete_genomes.zip` to extract all the complete genomes.
-A directory named `complete_genomes` will be created in `.../chewBBACA_tutorial/`.
+3. Go to the top-level directory of the cloned repository, `.../chewBBACA_tutorial/`, and run `unzip genomes/complete_genomes.zip` to extract all the complete genomes.

 The execution times reported in this tutorial were obtained for a DELL XPS13 (10th Generation Intel® Core™ i7-10710U Processor - 12MB Cache, up to 4.7 GHz, using 6 cores).
 Using a computer with less powerful specifications can greatly increase the duration of the analyses.

-The commands used in this tutorial assume that the working directory is the topmost level of the cloned repository, `.../chewBBACA_tutorial/`.
-The commands should be adapted if they are executed from a different working directory.
+The commands used in this tutorial assume that the working directory is the top-level directory of the cloned repository, `.../chewBBACA_tutorial/`.
+The commands should be modified if they are executed from a different working directory.

 ## Schema creation